 The following parameters and restrictions apply:

-» All awarded projects—or a distinct portion of the project that this award will fund—must be executed within one year after the award is announced.
+» The winning project must be executed within one year after the award is announced.
 Extensions will be considered on a case-by-case basis.

-» Award recipients will work under the close supervision of Worldstudio, AIGA and professional consultants until the completion of the project, based on their timeline.
+» Award recipients will give regular updates to Worldstudio until the completion of the project, based on their timeline.

 » Projects can be independently executed in partnership with a corporation or non-profit organization.

 » Worldstudio and AIGA employees and family members are ineligible.

 » All concepts remain the intellectual property of the applicants.